 16) In Duet, Trio and Quartet Classes one substitution only may be allowed in the event of unforeseen circumstances, i.e. illness.
 The Secretary and Backstage Steward must be notified of changes before the commencement of the class.

-17) A performer winning a Novice Class after the entries have been received and prior to the Festival, must inform the secretary and must compete in the Open Classes.
+17) A performer winning a Novice Class after the entries have been received and prior to the Festival, must inform the secretary and must compete in the Open Classes. a dancer who has previously danced in an Open section at any festival cannot return to Novice Class for that discipline.

 18) In all ballet classes it would be preferable if the choice of music did not include works from the better known Ballet scores.